civa86/micro-arch-poc/docs/api/Hash.md

 ## BCrypt String

-Api to encode a string with BCrypt algorithm.
+API to encode a string with BCrypt algorithm.

 **Authorization**